In the last days, instruction will go forth from Zion...

 This was the actual practice of the earliest Church.
 In some places, worship services were held on both the Sabbath (Saturday) and Sunday, as the Ethiopian Church continues to do right up until today (Apostolic Consitutions 5.3.20).
 Fasting was also avoided on the Sabbath as a sign of respect.
 This was the nearly universal practice of the earliest Church, still practiced by Orthodox churches today.

 This matches the wording of the Sabbath command itself, which calls for Sabbath observance by the Israelites, their slaves, and the stranger who is in your gates (Exo.
 20:10 in Hebrew).
 This last expression refers to Gentiles living in Israelite cities, and was later understood by the rabbis to refer to proselytes (converts) to Judaism.
 But it was not understood to be a requirement for Gentiles in general.

-A similar meaning probably originally attached to Isaiah’s instruction for the foreigner to hold fast the covenant of God (Isa.
+A similar meaning was probably intended in Isaiah’s instruction in that same verse that the foreigner hold fast the covenant of God (Isa.
 56:6).
-This likely referred to obedience to the sections of the Law of Moses that pertain to them.
+Gentiles, in other words, should obey the sections of the Law of Moses that pertain to them.
 These instructions for Gentiles were later known collectively as the Laws of Noah.

 Q1: Who are the 144,000?
 That is one question that I have yet to see anyone comment on except the Jehovah’s Witnesses..and I know that’s a farce...but do you know who they are and why they are? —Shawn D.

 A1: If there’s one thing we can say for certain about the 144,000 of Rev. 7 and 14, it is that they are Jewish.
 Revelation 7 goes to great lengths to specify that this number is made up of 12,000 from each of the twelve tribes of Israel, listing off the name of each of the tribes in turn (Rev. 7:4-8).